Skip to content

 """

-return _base_ensure_obj(cls, kernel, func_except)
+return _base_ensure_obj(cls, scaler, func_except)

 from_param classmethod